justinmeiners/efficient-programming-with-components/03_singleton.md

 It will just assign back to itself.
 It might do extra work.
 But, you don't want to optimize the case which is once in a blue moon while slowing every other case.
-Believe it or not when we do timing experiments we will learn conditional conditionals are very very expensive and getting to be more and more expensive.
+Believe it or not when we do timing experiments we will learn conditionals are very very expensive and getting to be more and more expensive.
 Assignments are getting to be free.
 The processor could schedule them in parallel.
 There is just enough hardware to do that so don't break the pipeline.